-- -Addition of nitrogen is not recommended. - -Yellow nutsedge, wild onion, wild garlic, and broadleaf weeds will not be controlled. - -Controls many annual and certain perennial grasses, including annual bluegrass, but Poast is preferred for goosegrass control.
-For best results, treat annual grasses when they are actively growing and before tillers are present.
-Control may be reduced if grasses are large or under hot or dry weather conditions. - -Repeated applications may be necessary to control certain perennial grasses.
-If repeat applications are necessary, allow 14 days between - -Do not tank-mix with or apply within 2 to 3 days of any other pesticide, unless labeled, as this may increase the risk of crop injury or reduce the control of grasses. - -Rainfastness is 1 h. - -Do not apply more than 8 fl oz of Select 2EC in a single application and do not exceed 2 pt/A for the season; do not apply more than 16 fl oz of Select Max in a single application and do not apply more than 1 application per season. - -Do not apply Assure II/Targa within 7 days of another Assure II/Targa application.
-Do not make more than 2 applications per season, and do not exceed 14 fl oz/A for the season season. - -Do not apply more than 2.5 pt/A Poast in single application and do not exceed 4 pt/A for the season. - 3.
-Postemergence continued on next page
+- -Repeated applications may be necessary to control certain perennial grasses.
+If repeat applications are necessary, allow 14 days between applications. -Do not tank mix with or apply within 2 to 3 days of any other pesticide, unless labeled, as this may increase the risk of crop injury or reduce the control of grasses. -Rainfastness is 1 h. - -Do not apply more than 8 fl oz/A of Select 2EC in a single application and do not exceed 2 pt/A for the season; do not apply more than 16 fl oz/A of Select Max in a single application and do not apply more than 1 application per season. - -Do not apply more than 5.33 fl oz/A of Shadow 3EC in a single application and do not exceed 5.33 fl oz/A for the season. - -Do not apply Assure II/Targa within 7 days of another Assure II/Targa application.
+Do not make more than 2 applications per season, and do not exceed 14 fl oz/A for the season.

+-Do not apply more than 2.5 pt/A Poast in a single application and do not exceed 4 pt/A for the season.